tannerdolby/tannerdolby.com/src/writing/overthewire-bandit-games.md

 bandit3@bandit:~/inhere$
 ```

-Bravo!
-The `.hidden` file found in the inhere directory we can be almost positive stores the next levels password.
+The `./.hidden` file is found within the inhere directory.
+Mine as well open it and see if there is a password inside.

 ```bash
 bandit3@bandit:~/inhere$ cat ./.hidden